How we are helping

 2018-19 Total Australian ODA Estimate

-The situation underlies the need for ongoing engagement on human rights issues as well as development and humanitarian assistance.
-Our efforts in Myanmar will continue to promote and protect the international rules based order and human rights norms in line with Australia's Foreign Policy White Paper priorities and support stability, prosperity and global cooperation.
+In August 2017, violence in Rakhine State led to more than 700,000 people fleeing to Bangladesh, creating the region’s current largest humanitarian crisis.
+Many more people are internally displaced in Rakhine, Kachin, and northern Shan states after years of conflict and outbreaks of violence.
+The situation underlines the need for ongoing engagement on human rights issues as well as development and humanitarian assistance.
+Our efforts in Myanmar will continue to promote and protect the international rules based order and human rights norms in line with Australia’s Foreign Policy White Paper priorities and support stability, prosperity and global cooperation.

 Objective 1: Enhancing human development